DylnHnlyOIY/Engineering-Portfolio/README.md

 <img src="Laser Cutter.jpg" width="750">

  ### Description
-These are some of the latest laser cutting and engraving experiments I've done.
-These projects have pushed me to use my artistic side and to prioritize aesthetics above utility.
+These are some of the latest laser-cutting and engraving experiments I've done.
+These projects have pushed me to utilize my artistic side and to further merge aesthetics with utility.
 By doing these, I was able to explore with different spray painting methods, Lichtenberg burning, and more sophisticated laser cutting techniques, which was a lot of fun.
 All of the pieces shown, were either gifted to someone else or purchased.

 ### Links
 - [Lichtenberg Ying & Yang](https://cvilleschools.onshape.com/documents/2ab7a38df7d5208ccd618aef/w/beba64fce6e7ec1388fe2998/e/bdeb1cd44200468047b4a1dc)